 Apart from individual transfers, there is a business transfer option with a fixed fee.
+You may also buy Crypto with Wise Bank.
 Businesses can use Wise’s batch payments system to make bulk payments or mass payouts.
 It allows businesses to make up to 1,000 transactions with a single CSV file upload.

 To open a multi-currency account, you need to get verified with a photo ID, proof of address, and/or a picture of you holding that ID.
 Verification for multi-currency accounts usually takes about 2 working days but can be done in less than one hour.
 When your account is active, you will get personal account numbers and bank details for GBP, EUR, AUD, NZD and PLN.
 The account holds 50+ currencies in balances in your account, which can be converted instantly with low fees.

 You can also order Wise debit cards available for people and businesses in the UK, Switzerland, Australia, New Zealand, Singapore, the US (except Nevada and Hawaii) and most of the European Economic Area (EEA).

 To know the fees for your transfer, enter how much you want to send or how much your recipient should get and Wise calculator will show you the fee.
 Wise only charges you what it costs them to send your money, plus a small margin.

 Wise Supported Countries

 You can use Wise to send money to the following countries: